Develop

 );

-We now expose error codes as the result of Spatial Anchors functions.
+Error codes are exposed as the result of Spatial Anchors functions.
 These error codes are available as an output from the Blueprint API and the C++ API.
-Error codes are defined in the EOculusResult enum.
-Most enumeration results are general but there are specific enumerations available for spatial anchors.
+Error codes are defined in the EOculusXRAnchorResult enum.
+Most enumeration results are general, but there are specific enumerations available for spatial anchors.

 UENUM(BlueprintType)